 Experts usually see Samuel Johnson (1709 - 1784) as the last great writer of the Neoclassical period in literature.
 His major contribution is A Dictionary of the English Language, which people used for well over a century.
 Although the Oxford English Dictionary eventually replaced it, Johnson's dictionary was a major accomplishment in the development and standardization of English.

 Starting around 1750, some people began to reject the Neoclassical ideas of order and sense.
 They began emphasizing the individual rather than how a person could contribute to and fit into society, and they fought — often literally — against strict rules and tyranny, stressing freedom.
 This new school of thought became known as Romanticism.

 Even though Neoclassicism declined and gave way to other ideals, people still feel the influence of the period’s literature.
 The belief that a simple, orderly way of writing was best, for example, led to many of the grammar standards individuals still use.
 In emphasizing truth and reason, authors cemented the idea that writing can have real social purpose, helping each person fit into the larger community.

 "I will show you fear in a handful of dust." - T.S.
 Eliot

-@Catapult- One of my favourite neoclassical writers is T.S.
+@Catapult- One of my favorite neoclassical writers is T.S.
 Eliot.
 While his writing is not always what I would call "flowery", and sometimes it is really dark and sparse to read, he does make a lot of references to things like stories or events, and uses other languages a lot within his work.

 I think he's a great example though of the bridge between neoclassicism and modernism.